 The Celebration of Imbolc

-Imbolc is an ancient Celtic holiday that falls at the mid-point between the winter solstice and the spring equinox.
+Imbolc is an ancient Celtic holiday celebrated on February 2nd, the mid-point between the winter solstice and the spring equinox.
 It is a fire festival that represents beginnings, purification and transformation.
 The original word Imbolg means in the belly and traditionally celebrated lambing season and the lactating of ewes, as the milk during this time contains life sustaining nutrients for the remaining winter months when food supplies were scarce.

 Symbols associated with Brighid: